kevinakasam/FrankEnstein-Duct/README.md

 #### 1. Fit's only the stock plate

 ##### a) MGN:</dt>
-- A MGN/Linear Rail version was mighly reqested on my Discord already and this will be added soonish.
+- A MGN/Linear Rail version was highly reqested on my Discord already and this will be added soonish.
 My plan is to add an adapter plate which let you use the same duct parts.
 I will add this as soon as I had time to work on it.

 ##### b) Non-Ender 3 Printers:
 - This Duct resuses the hotend-mounting-standoffs aand the two M3-thread holes on the left where the stock cover is attached to.
 If your printer doesn't have these you can get a x-plate like the Ender 3 one very cheap in [Ali](aliexpress.com/item/1005001315276573.html?) or with some luck second hand locally.